yoshihikosuzuki/ClassPro/README.md

-# ClassPro: A K-mer classifier for HiFi reads
+# ClassPro: A K-mer classifier (currently for HiFi reads)

-A k-mer classification program based on read profiles (a.k.a. k-mer count profiles) computed by the [FASTK](https://github.com/thegenemyers/FASTK) k-mer counter developed by Gene Myers.
+ClassPro is a k-mer classification program based on read profiles (a.k.a. k-mer count profiles) computed by the [FASTK](https://github.com/thegenemyers/FASTK) k-mer counter developed by Gene Myers.
+ClassPro classifies every k-mer in each read into one of the four types: **Erroneous, Haploid, Diploid, and Repeat**.

-- We storngly assume that the ploidy of the underlying genome is **diploid** (Extension to polyploid genomes is a future work).
+- We storngly assume that the ploidy of the underlying genome is **diploid**.
 - The input data should be HiFi reads (for now).
 - The global (diploid) sequencing coverage is roughly assumed to be not too small (e.g. <10x) nor not too high (e.g. >100x).